rrodakowski/python-scripts/README.md

 ### Requirements

+Tested with python2.7.
-The images module requires pillow.
-You can install by:
+The images module requires the project pytumblr pillow.
+You can find pytumblr on github and can install pillow with:

 pip install Pillow